paulinagdaniec/GRADUATION/README.md

 - `mytypelogo.png`, `sans-serif.png`, `display.png`, `serif.png`, `handwriting.png`, `monospace.png`: Image files used for visual elements.
 - `avfonts_full9.csv`: CSV file containing font data.

 ## This work is a continuation of a font recommender system created for State of the Art Technology.
-If you wish to review previous version you can find the the repositiory on my profile.
+ You can find the previous version of this project in [this repository](https://github.com/paulinagdaniec/font-recommender-system).

-### If you have any questions or remarks feel free to send me an email.
+## If you have any questions or remarks feel free to send me an email.

 Paulina Maria Gdaniec